Procedure for Retrieving Records

 - File name, title and/or number.

 Indicate if you will pick-up the item from the Archives and Records Management Office or if you would like it delivered.
-Departments may request delivery service during the Records Services Clerk’s shift or may pick records up during office hours.
+Departments may request delivery service during the Records Centre Clerk’s shift or may pick records up during office hours.

 Regular file retrievals will typically be ready for pick-up or delivery within 48 hours.

 The maximum number of boxes that can be retrieved in one shift is four.
 If you require more than four boxes at one time, you may either: